 1. Taxonomy alignment of investments including sovereign bonds 2.
-Taxonomy alignment of investments excluding sovereign bonds environmentally sustainable investments that do not take into account the criteria for environmentally sustainable under the EU Taxonomy.
+Taxonomy alignment of investments excluding sovereign bonds

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures economic activities
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

 - What is the minimum share of investments in transitional and enabling activities? - There is no commitment to a minimum proportion of investments in transitional and enabling activities and therefore the minimum share of such investments is 0%.